SAMtoBAM/MUMandCo/README.md

 This path can be editted directly in the script if required.

 MUM&Co requires 1 step prior to SV detection: <br/>
-Alignment to the reference which will be used to call SVs and renaming based on paired chromosomes <br/>
+Renaming and re-orientation of the query genome contigs to correspond to their reference counterparts <br/>
 Contigs corresponding to 2 reference chromosomes should have all reference chromsome names split by an underscore<br/>
 e.g. 'chromosome2_3' <br/>
 If multiple Contigs correspond to the same chromosome, they should be split by an underscore and a unique identifier<br/>
 e.g. 'chromosome2_contig1' and chromosome2_contig2' <br/>
 Tools such as RaGOO and Ragout can do this alongside scaffolding of contigs (this is not currently recommended for short-read based assemblies).<br/>
-Please verify renaming and scaffolding.
+Please verify renaming and reorientation

 Options: <br/>